marencarro/CIT-sleep-sed-phys-R-scripts/README.md

 XXX

 The scripts allow reproduction of the statistical analyses and figures related to the compositional data analysis presented in the article.
+However, we were not able to share the dataset due to confidentiality.

 📂 Repository structure
 /scripts
-    Compositional_data_analysis.R        # Original analysis script (without data) Ternary_plots_by_sex.R                # Original analysis script (without data) /scripts
+    Compositional_data_analysis.R        # Original analysis script (without data) Ternary_plots_by_sex.R                # Original analysis script (without data)
-    XX.R      # Example script with synthetic data (?)
-/data_example
-    XX.csv      # Example dataset (non-sensitive) (?)
-/results
-   XX.png      # Example output from the analysis (?)
-README.md

 🖥️ Requirements